CWolfs/CWolfs/README.md

 I'm Richard.
 I design and develop 'cool things'.

-I've been developing for over 16 years so worked as a backend developer, frontend developer, fullstack and games developer.
+I've been developing for over 16 years so I've worked as a backend, frontend, fullstack and games developer.
 You'll often see me making new business ideas, open source tooling or game mods.
 I'm a problem solver.

 ### 🌐 Portfolio 🌐

-Check out [my portfolio](http://www.richardgriffiths.dev) to see some pictures and write up of some of the projects I've done.
+Check out [my portfolio](http://www.richardgriffiths.dev) to see some pictures and write ups of some of the freelance contract work and projects I've done.

 ### 👉 More About Me 👈